 5) Choose a Program and Apply

-Once you find a program that is a good fit for your interests, you will need to complete two applications: (1) the IEGE Application to Study Abroad, which allows IEGE to help you manage your abroad experience and ensures that you will remain in good standing at Brooklyn College while you are away; and (2) the application for the study abroad program in which you have chosen to participate.
+Once you find a program that is a good fit for your interests, you will need to complete two applications: (1) the IEGE Study Abroad Application, which allows IEGE to help you manage your abroad experience and ensures that you will remain in good standing at Brooklyn College while you are away; and (2) the application for the study abroad program in which you have chosen to participate.
 Remember, popular programs fill up quickly, so make sure to apply early!

 6) Complete the IEGE Post-Acceptance Program Packet

 As soon as you have been accepted by your study abroad program, notify IEGE.
 Promptly complete the post-acceptance study abroad packet, and the course equivalency form (if applicable), available on the IEGE website.
 This paperwork is required in order to transfer credits, release financial aid and scholarship funds, and ensure you are registered correctly before you leave for your program.

 If you are a Brooklyn College student participating in a study abroad program offered by a CUNY college other than Brooklyn College, you will need to file an e-permit.
 Upon acceptance to your CUNY study abroad program, you will be given clear instructions on how and when to file your e-permit.
 Brooklyn College students attending a Brooklyn College study abroad program or a non-CUNY program do not need to file an e-permit.

 7) Confirm Your Financial Aid

 Most financial aid and scholarships can be applied to study abroad.
 Check with the Office of Financial Aid to confirm what aid is available to you based on your individual package.
 Make sure to complete your FAFSA by the April deadline to qualify for assistance.

 8) Pay Program Fees and Tuition